Semiahmoo-Robotics/FIRSTPowerUp2018-Public/README.md

 4. If you are using IntelliJ IDEA, navigate to File > New > Project from Existing Sources and select the build.gradle file.
 Uncheck "Create separate module per source set".
 If you are using Eclipse,

+### Importing git project in eclipse
+0. Go to the toolbar on the top and select Window->Perspective->Open Perspective->Other...
+1. Select Git
+2. Near the top of the page, there are 3 buttons with GIT written on it, one has a blue curved arrow and is labled "Clone a Git Repository and add the clone to this view" when your mouse hovers over it, click this button
+3. Enter URI and credentials for github, click next
+4. Choose desired branches and click next
+5. Choose directory and click finish
+4. Return to the Java view by clicking the button on the top right with the package symbol, a J and two circles
+5. Goto and right click the Package Explorer and select Import
+6. Select Projects from Git under the folder Git
+7. Select Existing local repository, then click next
+8. Select Team6458-2018, then click next
+9. Choose the radio buttion labled Import as general project, then click next
+11. Name the project and you are done

 ### Keeping the `master` branch up to date
 0. Have no unstaged changes.
 1. `git checkout master && git pull --rebase origin master`